National Sculpture Prize: How to Enter

-- All those short-listed for Stage 4 of the competition will be notified in March 2017.
-If selected, they will then be required to organise the delivery of their own work to Broomhill by 14th May 2017 and install their piece within a two day time period.
+- All those short-listed for Stage 4 of the competition will be notified in March 2020.
+If selected, they will then be required to organise the delivery of their own work to Broomhill by mid-May 2021 and install their piece within a two day time period.

 - All finalists are expected to keep a blog of their work in progress.
 Blog links will be included on the Broomhill Website.

 - The ten short-listed sculptures must be available to the Broomhill Art and Sculpture Foundation until Apr 2022.

 - The overall winning piece will remain as part of the Broomhill Art and Sculpture Foundation collection.

 - The remaining pieces must be removed in the Spring of 2020 by the sculptors, each will be responsible for removing their own piece and paying for transport costs.